GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 4. Build and test the application using `mvn clean install`.
 Note that all unit tests pass.
 (And if you're feeling really ambitious, check the code coverage.)

-5. Commit your changes.
+5. Commit your changes:

         $ git commit -a -m "set project ID"

-6. Run gcloud init to initialize the Google Cloud SDK with the project ID you registered in the developer console.
+6. Run gcloud init to initialize the Google Cloud SDK with the project ID you registered in the developer console:

         $ gcloud init
         ...